-On September 20, 2021, the Company acquired a 45.62% interest in RemoteMore USA, Inc., a software developer recruiting company, for an estimated total purchase price of \$1,363,333, paying \$863,333 in cash and \$500,000 to be paid within one year.
+On September 20, 2021, the Company acquired a 45.62% interest in RemoteMore, a software developer recruiting company, for an estimated total purchase price of \$1,363,333, paying \$863,333 in cash and \$500,000 to be paid within one year, or until certain factors of the agreement are met.
 The acquisition is expected to significantly grow the Company's revenues and recruiting platform and also included bringing onboard Boris Krastev and Boris Borisov, the co-founders of RemoteMore.